 The Bytes Group is investing in its services portfolio through both employee training and developing additional vendor partnerships.
 Phoenix has been awarded Microsoft Azure Advanced Migration Specialised Partner Status, which Bytes Software Services is working to achieve as a priority.
-In addition, both Phoenix and Bytes Software Services expect to be awarded Microsoft Azure Expert Managed Services Provider Status in late 2020.
-The Directors and the Proposed Directors believe these accreditations, which are awarded to a finite number of organisations, will further demonstrate the Bytes Group's services capability, and, as a result, will support its revenue stream in respect of managing cloud migrations, potentially increasing profitability.
+In addition, both BSS and Phoenix expect to be awarded Microsoft Azure Expert Managed Services Provider Status in FY21.
+The Directors believe these accreditations, which are awarded to a finite number of organisations, will further demonstrate the Bytes Group's services capability, and, as a result, will support its revenue stream in respect of managing cloud migrations, potentially increasing profitability.